Omaha Premarital Agreements

 If you’re considering signing a prenup, here’s what you need to know.

-Pros and Cons of Premarital Agreements
+Benefits and Drawbacks of Prenuptial Agreements

 You may not think it’s necessary to get a prenup before saying “I do,” but there are some reasons to consider one.
 The following is information on how prenuptial agreements can and cannot benefit you.

-• You should get a prenup if you can’t agree on finances.
+- You should get a prenup if you can’t agree on finances.
 Prenups can be used to decide and agree on financial matters that have caused issues in your relationship.

-• If you and your significant other can’t agree on how to handle your finances in your relationship now, an agreement can help you control the outcome of what happens with your money during your marriage and in the event of a divorce.
+- If you and your significant other can’t agree on how to handle your finances in your relationship now, an agreement can help you control the outcome of what happens with your money during your marriage and in the event of a divorce.

-• Prenups can be used to protect an inheritance.
+- Prenups can be used to protect an inheritance.
 Maybe your family left something very special to you.
 A premarital agreement can help keep your inheritance in your family.

-• Maybe one day you want to have kids together.
+- Maybe one day you want to have kids together.
 Premarital agreements can’t be used to determine child support or custody.
 If you have kids and get divorced in the future, consult with your attorney about how child custody and child support should be worked out with your spouse.

-• Additionally, it is possible to sign a prenup without a lawyer.
+- Additionally, it is possible to sign a prenup without a lawyer.
 A premarital agreement can dramatically affect your rights in a divorce.
 Signing a prenup without a lawyer present can prevent you from receiving certain entitlements.

-Uniform Premarital Agreement Act (UPAA)
+Nebraska's Uniform Premarital Agreement Act (UPAA)

 The Nebraska Uniform Premarital Agreement Act, commonly known as just the Uniform Premarital Agreement Act (UPAA), is a multi-state law that was created in 1983 to govern premarital agreements in order to create more consistency across states.
 The UPAA was adopted by 28 states.